Network Strategies in Election Campaigns: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we analyze network strategies to gain the popular consensus in the presence of two competitors.
-We define a simple voter model with agents that change opinion according to transition probabilities, computed considering the opinions of their neighbors.
-Moreover, we let competitors temporarily interact with agents to affect their opinion.
-Therefore, the proposed model is based on an adaptive network[\onlinecite{gross02}].
+We define a simple variation of the voter model with agents that change opinion according to transition probabilities, computed considering the opinions of their neighbors.
+Moreover, we let competitors interact temporarily also with agents that are not their neighbors, with the aim to affect their opinion.
+Therefore, as observed before, the proposed model is based on an adaptive network.
 In particular, at each time step, competitors select a number of agents, equal to their degree, to generate temporal connections.
 This selection is performed by using a network strategy.
 Competitors can choose between global strategies, i.e., random selection and weighted random selection (to select agents with a high degree), and local strategies, i.e., their $2$nd connections degree and $3$rd connections degree.
 Simulations have been performed by arranging agents in scale-free networks and in small-world networks.
 Results highlight that the topology of networks strongly affects the outcomes of the model.
 In particular, in scale-free networks the best strategy to select agents is \textbf{S2}, i.e., $2$nd connections degree.
 On the other hand, in small-world networks is more efficient the strategy \textbf{S3}, i.e., $3$rd connections degree.
 In general, we found that local strategies are more advantageous than global ones in both kinds of network.
+In particular, although the strategy \textbf{S2} seems unfavourable in small-world networks, it is faster than both global strategies.
+We recall that the term ``fast'', in this context, is used to identify strategies that allow to increase the global consensus in a few time steps.
 Furthermore, we performed simulations considering ``charismatic'' competitors.
-We model charisma of competitors as their probability to convince temporarily connected agents.
-In particular, the probability is $1$ in the event they interact with neutral agents, whereas is equal to $0.5$ in the event they interact with agents that prefer their opponent.
+We model the charisma of competitors by using their probability to convince temporarily connected agents.
+In particular, this probability is $1$ in the event they interact with neutral agents, whereas it is equal to $0.5$ in the event they interact with agents that have a preference for their opponent.
 In so doing, we found that global strategies are better than local ones.
-In small-world networks both histograms, i.e., $\Delta\rho$ and $T_2-T_1$, show that \textbf{S0} and \textbf{S1} are better than \textbf{S2} and \textbf{S3}, moreover they yield similar results when compared.
+In small-world networks both histograms, i.e., $\Delta\rho$ and $T_2-T_1$, show that \textbf{S0} and \textbf{S1} are better than local strategies, and moreover, they yield similar results.
 On the other hand, in scale-free networks, global strategies are still better than local ones but, from a temporal perspective, there are small differences, i.e., all strategies allow to convince many agents in a similar number of time steps.
-In order to conclude, results highlight that both the topology of the agent networks and the charisma of competitors should be considered to plan a strategy during political campaigns.
+In order to conclude, results highlight that both the topology of the agent network and the charisma of competitors should be considered to plan a successful strategy during electoral campaigns.